parkertoddbrooks/Audio-To-Text-Transcription/google-cloud-api-setup.md

    - Verify that the credentials were saved by checking for a message like:
      "Credentials saved to file: [PATH_TO_CREDENTIALS_FILE]"

+5. Set the quota project:
+   - In the terminal, run the following command, replacing YOUR_PROJECT_ID with your actual project ID:
+     ```
+     gcloud auth application-default set-quota-project YOUR_PROJECT_ID
+     ```
+   - This step is crucial for setting up the quota project for the Speech-to-Text API when using Application Default Credentials.

-5. Install the Google Cloud client library:
+6. Install the Google Cloud client library:
    - Install the Google Cloud client library for Python:
      ```
      pip install google-cloud-speech
      ```

-6. Test the paid version:
+7. Test the paid version:
    - Run your `main.py` script:
      ```
      python main.py